Morten Nielsen (footballer, born 1990)

-Morten Nielsen is a Danish footballer who plays as a forward.
+Morten Nielsen (born 28 February 1990) is a Danish footballer who plays as a forward.

+Nielsen has played in England, Sweden, Netherlands, Denmark, Germany and Ireland.
+He made over 20 appearances for Denmark at youth level.

 Career

 Nielsen began his career with KB, before joined Chelsea's academy in 2005 and became a pro in July 2007.
 He has made several appearances for the Danish Under 18 national football team.

 On 31 March 2009, whilst being tracked by many European clubs as Rennes, Saint Etienne, Brøndby and Celtic, Nielsen joined Superettan team Landskrona BoIS on loan until the end of the season.

 On 9 July 2009, Nielsen ended his contract with Chelsea on a mutual agreement, becoming a free agent, and on 21 July 2009 joined AZ Alkmaar on a free transfer after impressing in a trial.
 On 13 March 2010, it was announced that he would return to Landskrona BoIS on loan.

 In the summer of 2010, he went back to Denmark to play for FC Midtjylland.

 In January 2012, he went to play for Greve Fodbold in the Danish fourth tier.
 The club was at that time managed by his father Benny Nielsen.

 In January 2015, he was signed by Sligo Rovers ahead of the 2015 League of Ireland season.

 After leaving FC Roskilde in July 2019, Nielsen joined Hvidovre IF.
 The club announced the signing on 25 August 2019, the same day as he got his official debut for the club.
 He left the club by the end of the season.